superformlabs/ga4dataform/docs/index.md

 This approach ensures an efficient and consistent update of the GA4 events data while minimizing unnecessary reprocessing.

 ##### Partitioning & Clustering
+Partitioning:
+- Partitioning divides a table into smaller, more manageable segments based on a column (e.g., date, timestamp, or integer range).
+- Types:
+  - Time-based partitioning (e.g., by day): Each partition holds data for a specific period (e.g., day).
+  - Ingestion-time partitioning: Automatically partitions data based on when it was ingested into BigQuery.
+- Benefits: Queries that target specific partitions scan less data, reducing cost and improving performance.

+Clustering:
+- Clustering organizes data in a table based on the values of one or more columns (cluster keys).
+- BigQuery sorts data within each table by the cluster columns.
+- Benefits: Optimizes queries that filter or aggregate on clustered columns by scanning less data and improving query performance.

 ##### Fix session breakage on midnight
 ##### Default channel grouping
 ##### Timestamps in local time zone